ICRAR/daliuge/docs/development/dev_intro.rst

 Component development
 ---------------------
 Simple bash and python application components as well as data components can be developed completely inside EAGLE and, since EAGLE interfaces with gitHub and gitLab, it even provides some kind of development workflow.
-However, for more complex and serious component development it is strongle recommended to use the `component development template <https://github.com/ICRAR/daliuge-component-template>`_ we are providing.
+However, for more complex and serious component development it is strongly recommended to use the `component development template <https://github.com/ICRAR/daliuge-component-template>`_ we are providing.
 The template covers application and data components and provides everything to get you started, including project setup, testing, format compliance, build, documentation and release, continuous integration and more.
 Although it is meant to be used to develop a whole set of components, it is quite useful even for just a single one.
 We are still actively developing the template itself and thus a few things are still missing:

 #.
 Installation into the |daliuge| runtime is possible, but not the way we would like to have it.
 #.
 Automatic palette generation is not yet integrated.